browserengineering/book/book/embeds.md

 Hit testing should now work, but the bounds of the hovered node when drawn to the screen are still wrong.
 For that, we'll need a method that returns the absolute screen rect of an `AccessibilityNode`.
-And that method in turn needs parent pointers so we can walk up the tree, so let's add that first:
+And that method in turn needs parent pointers to walk up the accessibility tree, so let's add that first:

 ``` {.python}
 class AccessibilityNode: